 Over the past few years, Serif has been creating its own versions of software that rival Adobe’s Creative Suite.
 That means that along with Affinity Designer, there’s also Affinity Photo, a photo editing program akin to Photoshop, and Affinity Publisher, a desktop publishing software like InDesign.

 Affinity differentiates itself from Adobe in a variety of ways, perhaps the foremost being affordability.
 Whereas most of Adobe’s programs require costly monthly or annual subscriptions, Affinity keeps all of its programs as one-time payments, with the highest software price being only about $50.
 Affinity Designer sells for $49.99, which is very inexpensive for a quality graphic design program.
-If you want to try it out before you buy, Serif offers a free 10-day trial of its desktop apps, accessible via Serif website.
+If you want to try it out before you buy, Serif offers a free 10-day trial of its desktop apps, accessible via Serif website.in-article

 Affinity Designer is one of the best graphic design programs for illustration tools.
 It offers a pen tool, a library of brushes, and the ability to create custom brushes and adjust stroke options to give your lines and vectors your desired look and feel.
 When we connected a Wacom tablet to a computer, we were happy to find that the brushstrokes responded well to pressure sensitivity.
 We found the gradient and opacity features easy to use, and we could add custom guides to a brochure to keep in mind where the folds would be.